hyperledger/fabric/docs/source/membership/membership.md

 **Note:** For Channel MSPs, just because an actor has the role of an administrator it doesn't mean that they can administer particular resources.
 The actual power a given identity has with respect to administering the system is determined by the _policies_ that manage system resources.
 For example, a channel policy might specify that `ORG1-MANUFACTURING` administrators, meaning identities with a role of `admin` and a Node OU of  `ORG1-MANUFACTURING`, have the rights to add new organizations to the channel, whereas the `ORG1-DISTRIBUTION` administrators have no such rights.

-Finally, OUs could be used by different organizations in a consortium to distinguish each other.
+Finally, OUs could be used by different organizations to distinguish each other.
 But in such cases, the different organizations have to use the same Root CAs and Intermediate CAs for their chain of trust, and assign the OU field to identify members of each organization.
 When every organization has the same CA or chain of trust, this makes the system more centralized than what might be desirable and therefore deserves careful consideration on a blockchain network.

 ## MSP Structure